The Biochemistry B.S. Major

 Students earn a Bachelor of Science (B.S.) degree by completing 12.5 course units

-- Two units of Introductory Biology are required (BIOL 120, Continuity of Life, and BIOL 210, Cell Biology).
+- Two units of Introductory Biology are required (BIOL 120 (Principles of Biology) and BIOL 210 (Cell Biology)).

 - Two units of Organic Chemistry are required (CHEM 221 and 222).

 - Two units of Biochemistry are required (CHEM 341 and 342).

 - One unit of Genetics is required (BIOL 315).

 - One unit of Advanced Biology is required (BIOL 380 (Advanced Genetics) or BIOL 400 (Molecular Biology)).